aysegulcelikok/dsa210_project/README.md

 •	Aligning timestamps to ensure Linkedin and TikTok data can be compared across different days, allowing us to identify trends in usage.

+•	Since the platforms are accessed only once per day, the dataset reflects total daily screen time.

 ## 2. Exploratory Data Analysis (EDA)
 This phase will involve analyzing the overall trends in the usage of Linkedin and TikTok:

 •	Identifying daily trends in screen time for both platforms to understand patterns in engagement.

-•	Investigate whether LinkedIn usage peaks during job search periods, such as days when job applications are submitted, to understand if professional activity increases during these times.
-Investigate whether TikTok usage peaks during academic stress periods (e.g., exam days) or during relaxation periods (days without exams and job applications) to understand whether entertainment is used more as a stress-relief tool or during free time.
+•	Investigate whether Linkedin usage peaks during job search periods, such as days when job applications are submitted, to understand if professional activity increases during these times.

+•	Investigate whether TikTok or Linkedin usage peaks during academic stress periods (e.g., exam days) or during relaxation periods (days without exams and job applications) to understand whether entertainment is used more as a stress-relief tool or during free time.

 ## 3. Correlation Analysis
 This phase will investigate the relationship between Linkedin and TikTok usage:

 •	Investigating whether increased Linkedin screen time correlates with decreased TikTok usage (or vice versa).
-•	Identifying whether TikTok usage acts as a distraction during peak Linkedin usage periods (for example, during job search or exam periods).
-• Investigate how LinkedIn usage relates to job application behavior.
+•	Identifying whether TikTok screen time is negatively correlated with academic event days (exam period)
+•	Identifying whether Linkedin screen time is negatively correlated with academic event days (exam period)
+• Identifying the correlation between Linkedin screen time and job application counts in order to investigate whether professional engagement (i.e., time spent on Linkedin) peaks during active job search days.
 •	Calculating correlation coefficients to measure the strength and direction of the relationship between Linkedin and TikTok usage over time.

 ## 4. Visualization